 Neutral effects have been identified for SEA objectives on soil, flood risk and the landscape for both the construction and operational phases of the option.
 Neutral effects have also been identified for the historic environment as there were not identified to be any sensitive above ground assets in proximity to the drought permit sites.
-However, further baseline collection and assessment may be required at a more detailed stage, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.
+Should additional information come to light around impacts on the historic environment, further baseline collection and assessment may be required, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.

 The RUNGS drought permit option is the only option which has minor construction related activities required.
 The potential for minor negative construction related effects have been identified (pre and post mitigation) for biodiversity given the potential for disturbance effects on priority habitat during the construction phase.
 Potential moderate negative effects were identified pre mitigation and minor negative effects post mitigation for the biodiversity objective during the operational.
-The RUNGS EAR (2022) identified that there is potential for moderate (uncertain) effects on Flitwick Moor SSSI and GWDTE as the additional drawdown could result in a reduction in the quality or extent of the habitat as a result of alteration to the environmental conditions, given the high groundwater table present at this site, particularly within the wetland habitats present at the site.
+The RUNGS EAR (2022) identified that there is potential for moderate (uncertain) effects on Flitwick Moor SSSI and GWDTE based on outputs from the groundwater modelling, as additional drawdown could result in a reduction in the quality or extent of the habitat as a result of alteration to the environmental conditions, given the high groundwater table present at this site, particularly within the wetland habitats present at the site.
 The reduction in water may result in the influx of opportunistic terrestrial grass species as the site may undergo succession should recharge rates not be sufficient.
 The potential for moderate (uncertain) effects are also identified for Kings and Bakers Woods and Heaths SSSI (56.80% favourable, 43.20% unfavourable - recovering).
 The site is not classified a GWDTE however there is uncertainty around the dependence of wet woodland habitat on groundwater and the simulated water table is at surface at this site.
 An approximately 3 cm additional drawdown is predicted from drought pumping, about 6 months after the end of the drought permit period.
-It should be noted these conclusions are made on a precautionary basis.
+It should be noted these conclusions are based on the outputs of groundwater modelling which has known limitations for use in this context, and are made on a precautionary basis.
 The HRA Stage 1 Screening (Ricardo, 202) identified no likely significant effects on Chilterns Beechwoods SAC during the construction or operational phases.
 No effects identified in relation to chalk rivers and negligible effects have been identified for aquatic ecology.
 Minor (uncertain) effects were identified for NERC species and habitats.